FCANZ Industry Awards

 To be considered for this award, students must have excellent attendance and consistently:

-- Participate openly in all group discussions, assisting other members of the group by sharing their knowledge and experience while maintaining an open mind to the opinions and experience of other members
+• Participate openly in all group discussions, assisting other members of the group by sharing their knowledge and experience while maintaining an open mind to the opinions and experiences of other members

 FCANZ Emerging Talent – Youth Award